 According to the Bureau of Transportation Statistics, there were five train fatalities in 2017, including three derailments and two classified as other.
-The 301 train injuries included 149 derailments, 12 collisions, and 140 other.
-There were 1,625 total train accidents, including 1,183 derailments, 86 collisions, and 356 other.
+The 301 train injuries included 149 derailments, 12 collisions, and 140 others.
+There were 1,625 total train accidents, including 1,183 derailments, 86 collisions, and 356 others.

 The Federal Railroad Administration (FRA) reported that 783 railroads reported 8,470 accidents or incidents in 2018.
 These resulted in 660 fatalities and 5,954 nonfatal injuries.